Skip to main content

 Email Personalization

-Did you know that 82% of people miss essential emails because there is too much in their inbox?
-One way to cut through the noise is with personalized emails.
-This technique is so effective that, when asked to prioritize one capability that will be most important to marketing in the future, 33% of marketers answered: "personalization."
+Gated's most recent Inbox Intelligence Report showed that 82% of people miss essential emails because there is too much in their inbox.
+One way to cut through the noise is with personalized emails, which are known to improve open rates, increase CTR, and enhance customer satisfaction.
+This technique is so effective that personalization is a top priority for 55% of email marketers.

 A straightforward way to add a touch of personalization is to include the person's name or company in the subject line and the body of the email.
 Another way you can personalize emails to your subscribers is to use list segmentation and even involve contact form fields to personalize the content of the email.
 For example, you can design an email newsletter template to populate with different content depending on the recipient's industry.

-Personalization is the name of the game when it comes to sending prospecting emails.
-Busy executives get hit every day with impersonal, spammy emails.
-Suppose you can personalize your outreach email, making it clear that you are speaking directly to that individual about their unique business or situation and how your offering is relevant and useful.
-In that case, you will see better conversion rates.
+Personalizing emails is the name of the game when it comes to sending prospecting emails.
+Busy executives get hit every day with impersonal, spammy emails, so speak directly to that individual about their unique business or situation and how your offering is relevant and useful for better conversions.

 Besides saving marketers time, email automation also makes personalization a breeze, which, as we covered, helps to boost the ROI of email.

 According to Omnisend, when you use the data in your CRM to automate emails based on customer behavior, they get 300% more clicks than promotional messages.
-Another study finds that marketing automation software users can benefit from a 451% increase in qualified leads, and 47% of marketers are sure that automation is worth the price
+Another study by Oracle found that marketing automation software users can benefit from a 451% increase in qualified leads, and Adobe reports that 76% of marketers who implement marketing automation see a positive ROI within a year.

 To segment lists and take advantage of automation to the fullest, obtaining as much info about your email subscribers as possible is essential.